Installation of SDK on Windows with installer

 Note

 Metavision SDK comes as pre-built Windows installer of our whole software offer.
-If you want to work from source (for example to compile on other platforms than those we officially support), you should use OpenEB and follow the specific guide on the Installation of OpenEB.
-Note that OpenEB contains only the Open modules of our SDK.
-Additionally, beware that pre-built SDK packages and OpenEB should not be installed simultaneously to avoid conflicts.
+If you want to work from source (for example to compile on other platforms than those we officially support), follow the specific guide on the Installation of SDK on Windows from sources.

 See also